alexandrnikitin/blog/_drafts/hoisting-in-net-explained.md

 ### The sources

 I didn't have a clue about where to start, so that I started from the main JIT function, namely [`CILJit::compileMethod` function][github-compiler-compilemethod], went down the call stack to the interesting part in [the `Compiler::compCompile` method][github-compiler-compcompile].
 It's the main entry point and the place where all magic happens.
-It consists of [a lot of JIT phases][github-jitphases], from initialization and importing to optimizations and code generation.
-From numerous of optimizations, there is hoisting optimization there.
+It consists of [a lot of JIT phases][github-jitphases], from initialization and expression tree generation, to optimizations and code generation.
+From numerous of optimizations, there is the hoisting optimization too.

-The entry point void Compiler::optHoistLoopCode()

-traverses all the loop nests, in outer-to-inner order
+The entry point for it is [`Compiler::optHoistLoopCode()`][github-optimizer-optHoistLoopCode] It traverses all the loop nests, from the outer loop to the inner one.

-optHoistThisLoop
+The next interesting method is [`Compiler::optHoistThisLoop`][github-optimizer-optHoistThisLoop] that works with one loop at a time, it picks out only those that suits certain conditions:

-It should be a "do-while" loop.
-That doesn't mean exact `do {} while ()` loop in your code.
-That means that the compiler can be sure that the loop will be executed at least once and condition can be check at the end of an iteration.
+* The loop should be a __"do-while"__ loop.
+This doesn't mean exactly `do {} while ()` keywords in your code.
+But that implies that the compiler knows that the loop will definitely be executed and conditions will be check at the end of an iteration.
+"For" loops will be transformed to do-while ones if possible.

-It shouldn't start from a try block. the compiler won't optimize.
+* The loop shouldn't start from a `try {} catch {}` block.
+The compiler won't optimize it.
-And it won't bother hoisting when inside of a catch block.
+* The compiler won't bother optimizing code inside of a `catch {}` block.

-Each method is represented as a doubly-linked list of BasicBlock objects.
+TODO dominates

+>And now we come close to what's called Basic Blocks. [__A Basic Block__][wiki-basicblocks] is an analysis unit for the compiler, a sequence of code with exactly one entry point and exactly one exit point.
+Whenever we enter a basic block, the code sequence is executed exactly once and in order.
+Each method is represented as a doubly linked list of basic blocks.

+If the loop suits the conditions we continue with its content, namely the basic blocks.
+The compiler tries to find the set of definitely-executed basic blocks.
+If the loop has only one exit then we take all [post-dominator][wiki-dominator] blocks for further analysis.
+If the loop has more than one exits then we take only __the first__ "entry" basic block because we assume that the entry block is definitely executed.

+Then we iterate over selected blocks.

+The compiler check block's weight TODO

 BasicBlock nodes contain a list of doubly-linked statements.
 Block is a method's building unit, a sequence of commands .

-Then JIT tries to find the set of definitely-executed blocks. todo what's block?
-If a loop has only one exit then we take all blocks.
-If a loop has more than one exits then we take only first entry block because assume that the entry block is definitely executed.

-Then iterate over blocks
-Check block's weight

 Iterate over block's statement expressions
 Then the compiler tries to hoist statement expressions in block that are invariant in loop.